 = 1

-Open the elevated PowerShell console and run the following code:
+To modify these registry entries, open an elevated PowerShell prompt and run the following code:

 Set-ItemProperty -Path HKLM:\SOFTWARE\Microsoft\Windows\CurrentVersion\DriverSearching\ -Name SearchOrderConfig -Value 3